verhas/BLOG/exception_no_stack/ARTICLE.md

 It should be no surprise that we have a `FileNumberedLineEmpty` with a stack trace that starts on a code line `LineWtfCounter.java:15` that does not throw that exception.
 When we see this there can be some debate about:

 * Why do we need the causing exceptions attached to the original when we overwrite the stack trace?
-(We do not need.)
+(We do not.)
 * Is this a clean solution?
 It may be confusing that the stack trace originates from a line that does not throw that exception.

-Let's answer these concerns that they are needed for the demonstration purpose, and in real application every programmer may decide if they want to use a solution like that.
+Let's answer these concerns with, yes, they are needed for the demonstration purpose, and in a real application every programmer may decide if they want to use a solution like that.

 Is this the best solution we can get?
 Probably no, because, as I promised, we have a fourth version of the application.